al2f's website / Just another blog in the 'Verse

 https://github.com/developit/Abricotine

+I do not actively use it anymore.
 Abricotine can show inline images as well as LaTeX maths equations, though it takes a while to open large documents.

 MarkText